 The irrigation also included a machinery park, warehouses, and other facilities such as offices and houses for technical staff (in degradation).
-The access roads are in poor condition and are not passable in the rainy seaso
+The access roads are in poor condition and are not passable in the rainy season.

-(a) Coated channel for water distribution (b) Pumping station equipment FIGURE 56.
+(b) Pumping station equipment

+FIGURE 57.
 M'ZIVA IRRIGATION SCHEME, NICOADALA DISTRICT.